 The Leftover Pieces: Suicide Loss Conversations

-Hosted by Melissa Bottorff-Arey, whose 21-year-old son, Alex, died by suicide in 2016, the podcast blends intimate conversations with survivors, healers, and mental health experts with short solo “Daily Nugget” episodes you can actually use.
-We cover child loss, trauma and nervous-system care, anniversaries and seasons, stigma, faith and meaning, legacy, and the everyday practices that make life livable again.
-You’ll hear grounded tools, language that honors your person, and the reminder that you are not broken—you are grieving.
+Hosted by Melissa Bottorff-Arey, whose 21-year-old son Alex died by suicide in 2016, the show blends intimate conversations with survivors, healers, and mental health professionals with short solo reflections you can actually use.
+Together we explore child loss, trauma and nervous-system care, anniversaries and seasons, stigma, faith and meaning, legacy, and the everyday practices that help make life livable again.

-For supporters and educators, these episodes offer insight into the realities of suicide grief and what genuine, non-fixing support looks like.
-If you’d like to share your story or expertise, you can request to be a guest via my website. 💜
+If you’d like to share your story or expertise, you can request to be a guest through Melissa’s website.

 Content Note

-This podcast speaks candidly about difficult experiences and may feel activating.
-We avoid method details and graphic description.
+This podcast speaks candidly about grief and suicide loss and may feel activating for some listeners.
+We avoid graphic descriptions and discussion of suicide methods.
 Please care for yourself as needed.
-I’m not a doctor or licensed therapist; nothing here is medical or mental-health advice.
+Melissa is not a doctor or licensed therapist, and nothing shared here should be considered medical or mental-health advice.

 The Leftover Pieces: Suicide Loss Conversations